French watchdog probes Abercrombie for discrimination

-PARIS France's official human rights watchdog said on Wednesday it was investigating Abercrombie & Fitch Co (ANF.N) over concerns the U.S. clothing retailer discriminates in hiring store staff based on appearance.
+PARIS, July 24 France's official human rights watchdog said on Wednesday it was investigating Abercrombie & Fitch Co over concerns the U.S. clothing retailer discriminates in hiring store staff based on appearance.

 Known for shirtless hosts at the entrance of its stores, the company has courted controversy in the past for targeting customers and employees based on their looks.